TabDDPM: Modelling Tabular Data with Diffusion Models: Experiments

 \textbf{Evaluation measure.} Our primary evaluation measure is \textit{machine learning (ML) efficiency} (or utility) \citep{xu2019modeling}.
-In more detail, ML efficiency quantifies the performance of classification or regression models that are trained on synthetic data and evaluated on the real test set.
+In more detail, ML efficiency quantifies the performance of classification or regression models trained on synthetic data and evaluated on the real test set.
 Intuitively, models trained on high-quality synthetics should be competitive (or even superior) to models trained on real data.
 In our experiments, we use two evaluation protocols to compute ML efficiency.
-In the first protocol, which is more common in the literature \citep{xu2019modeling, zhao2021ctab, kim2022sos}, we compute an average efficiency with respect to a set of diverse ML models (logistic regression, decision tree, and others).
-In the second protocol, we evaluate ML efficiency only with respect to the CatBoost model \citep{prokhorenkova2018catboost}, which is the leading GBDT implementation providing state-of-the-art performance on tabular tasks.
+In the first protocol, which is more common in the literature \citep{xu2019modeling, zhao2021ctab, kim2022sos}, we compute an average efficiency w.r.t. a set of diverse ML models (logistic regression, decision tree, and others).
+In the second protocol, we evaluate ML efficiency only w.r.t. the CatBoost model \citep{prokhorenkova2018catboost}, which is arguably the leading GBDT implementation providing state-of-the-art performance on tabular tasks \cite{gorishniy2021revisiting}.
 In our experiments in \autoref{subsec:ml-eff}, we show that it is crucial to use the second protocol, while the first one can often be misleading.

 \textbf{Tuning process.} To tune the hyperparameters of TabDDPM and the baselines, we use the Optuna library \citep{akiba2019optuna}.
-The tuning process is guided by the values of the ML efficiency (with respect to Catboost) of the generated synthetic data on a hold-out validation dataset (the score is averaged over five different sampling seeds).
+The tuning process is guided by the values of the ML efficiency (w.r.t.
+Catboost) of the generated synthetic data on a hold-out validation dataset (the score is averaged over five different sampling seeds).
 The search spaces for all hyperparameters of TabDDPM are reported in \autoref{tab:tabddpm-space} (for baselines --- in \autoref{sec:spaces}).
 Additionally, we demonstrate that tuning the hyperparameters using the CatBoost guidance does not introduce any sort of ``Catboost-biasedness'', and the Catboost-tuned TabDDPM produces synthetics that are also superior for other models, like MLP.
 These results are reported in \autoref{app:mlp-eval-tune}.